Balance in design is the distribution of the visual weight of elements between both sides of the design to create unity, fulfillment and satisfaction.

 By using radial balance and contrast, Whatagraph cleverly suggests which plan will most likely work for you best.

-The last one on our list is a mosaic balance or crystallographic balance.
+The last one on our list is crystallographic balance also know as mosaic balance.
 It is perhaps the most difficult one to organize.

 Pinterest’s layout is an example of a mosaic balance.
 Even though it feels a bit chaotic due to lack of alignment, a clear structure of five columns organizes it.
 At least to the point where it looks visually pleasing.
 Set margins between the elements also contribute to some kind of order.